Big Brother 25 (American season)

-Big Brother 25 is the twenty-fifth season of the American reality television program Big Brother.
-The season premiered on August 2, 2023, on CBS in the United States, and on Global in Canada, following a 25th Anniversary special aired on July 26.
+Big Brother 25 is the 25th season of the American reality television program Big Brother.
+The season featured a comic multiverse theme.
+It premiered on August 2, 2023, on CBS in the United States and on Global in Canada, following a 25th Anniversary special aired on July 26.
 Hosted by Julie Chen Moonves, the show follows a group of contestants (known as HouseGuests), who live in a house together while being constantly filmed and having no communication with the outside world as they compete to win a grand prize of $750,000.

 The season came to an end on November 9, 2023.
 After a record-breaking 100 days in the house, Jagateshwar "Jag" Bains was crowned the winner in a 5–2 vote over Matt Klotz.
 Jag is the first and only winner in history to be voted off and then saved by another player through an in-game competition.
 He was coincidentally saved by Matt.
 Additionally, Cameron Hardin was named America's Favourite Houseguest, winning $50,000.